-- Doesn’t come with micro SD card
+- Doesn’t come with a micro SD card

 - Doesn’t work well in high temperatures

-The C450 sports a minimalist design as there is nothing extraordinary about its looks.
+The dashcam sports a minimalist design as there is nothing extraordinary about its looks.
 Straight out of the box, the first thing that will catch your attention is the 3-inch screen that’s bright, detailed and provides a clear view of the camera’s status at first glance.

 The package also comes with a suction cup and a dash mount so you have the flexibility to choose how you want to set it up in your car.
 To power the device, you can either make use of the USB cord or the 12V adapter that’s also in the package.

 This problem gets worse at night as there are a lot of issues with the contrast of dark skies and bright street lights.
 Plus, the battery capacity isn’t really great as it cannot keep the device powered on for long, so you might need to hardwire the camera to operate in parking mode.
-Overall, the dash cam is indeed budget-friendly but in the end, you get what you pay for.
+Overall, the dashcam is indeed budget-friendly but in the end, you get what you pay for.

 - Easy mounting options